pkiraly/pkiraly.github.io/topics.md

 <p>Research questions and tasks (Computer Science): </p>
 <ul>
   <li>Analyse the bipartite (record-subject) network.
-Does the basic properties of the network reveal anything about the quality of subject indexing?</li>
+Does the basic properties of the network reveal anything about the quality of subject indexing?
-  <li>How subject indexing supports retrieval?</li>
+* How subject indexing supports retrieval?
-  <li>How the intrinsic quality features of the KOS affects the usage of the records?</li>
+* How the intrinsic quality features of the KOS affects the usage of the records?
-  <li>Is there a correlation between the quality of subject indexing and other known quality dimensions?</li>
+* Is there a correlation between the quality of subject indexing and other known quality dimensions?</li>
 </ul>

 <p>Research questions and tasks (Humanities): </p>
 <ul>
-  <li>Literature review on data quality aspects of subject indexing</li>
+  <li>Literature review on data quality aspects of subject indexing
-  <li>Survey library metadata experts and researchers who work in the subject indexing field about the metadata quality aspects.
-Based on the findings, define a set of requirements against AACR2 data elements as a textual document or with SHACL expressions.</li>
+* Survey library metadata experts and researchers who work in the subject indexing field about the metadata quality aspects.
+Based on the findings, define a set of requirements against AACR2 data elements as a textual document or with SHACL expressions.
-  <li>Test the implementation, and create an evidence-based report on the quality related issues found in particular catalogues. </li>
+* Test the implementation, and create an evidence-based report on the quality related issues found in particular catalogues. </li>
 </ul>

 <p>Partners:</p>
 <ul>
-  <li>Agence bibliographique de l&#39;emseignement supérieur (ABES), Montpellier</li>
+  <li>Agence bibliographique de l&#39;emseignement supérieur (ABES), Montpellier
-  <li>Gemeinsamer Bibliotheksverbund (GBV), Göttingen</li>
+* Gemeinsamer Bibliotheksverbund (GBV), Göttingen
-  <li>ZWB &ndash; Leibniz-Informationszentrum Wirtschaft</li>
+* ZWB &ndash; Leibniz-Informationszentrum Wirtschaft</li>
 </ul>

 <p>Data sources:</p>
 <ul>
-  <li>EconBiz catalogue of ZWB</li>
+  <li>EconBiz catalogue of ZWB
-  <li>Syst&egrave;me Universitaire de Documentation (SUDOC) of ABES</li>
+* Syst&egrave;me Universitaire de Documentation (SUDOC) of ABES
-  <li>Gemeinsamer Verbundkatalog (GVK) of GBV and SWB</li>
+* Gemeinsamer Verbundkatalog (GVK) of GBV and SWB</li>
 </ul>

 <h2 class="c18" id="I.8"><span class="blue">I.8</span> Citation data</h2>
 <p>Citation data, or bibliographic data of scholarly articles is a neuralgic point for the libraries.
 In the “Western World” and for large languages, the publishers are those players which traditionally built databases for the scholarly articles (such as Web of Knowledge, Scopus) instead of libraries.
 By and large there have been exceptions even in Western European countries.
 In case of smaller languages and for poorer countries the large publishers do not see the market value to publish scientific journals in vernacular languages therefore those journals are not covered in their databases.
 In the last two decades several different projects have been launched to make these metadata out of “paywalls”.
 The largest of these projects is the DOI database, but the larger part of DOI metadata is also not freely available, however the Initiative for Open Citations 16 works on making the citation data open.
 Recently WikiCite <a href="#ftnt19" id="ftnt_ref19">[19]</a> is the largest freely available citation database based on the bibliographic data imported into Wikidata. <a href="#ftnt20" id="ftnt_ref20">[20]</a> It provides a query interface and [database dumps](http://wikicite.org/access.html).
-Together with Jakob Vo&szlig;, a volunteer of WikiCite and Wikidata we started a research project 20 to analyse the data.
+Together with Jakob Voß, a volunteer of WikiCite and Wikidata we started a research project 20 to analyse the data.
 This research is in a preliminary stage.
 Now I highlight only one feature of the citation data namely page numbers, which seems to be simple, but reveals some complex problems.
 One can expect that page numbers are arabic or roman numbers separated by dashes and commas (sometimes with some text before or after the numbers).
 I found several hundred patterns, which do not fit this expectation.
 Here I show three issues with “strange” page numbers.
 Wikidata uses a language neutral notation for describing its semantic structure, the entities are denoted by &lsquo;Q’ and a number, while properties are denoted by &lsquo;P’ and a number.
 For example: P304 <a href="#ftnt21" id="ftnt_ref21">[21]</a> is the property of the page numbers.
 Its human readable label in English is “page(s)”.</p>

 <p>Some known problems with the page number properties:</p>